modip-org/spec/format_implementing.md

 ```

 If your program considers itself a client, the mod is required.
 If your program considers itself a server, the mod is not required to be installed.

+---

+## Multi-file zips
+Users may want to import a MODIP multifile zip.
+This zip contains a root file, `index.modip.json` which contains metadata about the project, which is likely to be a modpack/instance.
+Parse the project the same way you would as a normal project, except that when encountering a file name, check to see if it exists in the zip.
+If you encounter a file with the `name` field set to `overrides.zip`, check for a file named `overrides.zip` inside the multifile zip.
+If you find one and it's hash matches succesfully, you don't need to download it from the files `downloads` array.